kareem-ghazi/bank-management-system/README.md

 - Invoice listing all transactions in an account session.
 - Database system for saving all records offline.
 - Password encryption.
+- Prints the foreign rates for a specific currency and an amount.

 ## Screenshots & Diagrams